+Could solar roads efficiently and safely capture energy from the Sun?
 The amount of sunlight that hits the surface of the earth is huge.
-The possibilities of what we could use that amount of sunlight for are even bigger!
+The possibilities of what we could use that amount of solar energy for are even bigger!

 WALKING ON SUNSHINE

 One idea that has captured the public’s imagination is solar roads.
 This involves replacing the tarmac and paving slabs that roads and pavements are currently made from with solar panels to capture all of the sunlight that falls on them.
 This could then provide electricity to power homes, businesses, and street lighting.

 These panels could also have built in LEDs and heating elements to display road markings and messages, as well as to melt snow and ice while running from the electricity they generate themselves.

 Test roads have been built in several countries (France, Netherlands, China, USA) all with slightly different systems.
 Unfortunately, so far none have been successful in producing electricity and providing a safe road surface.

 - Durability – Solar panels are delicate and all of the solar roads tested broke very quickly.

 - Cost – Solar roads are far more expensive than building normal roads with solar panels next to them.

 - Slippy – solar panels are smooth but roads need to be textured to provide grip for vehicles and avoid accidents.